seanreed1111/sql-recipes/recipes.md

 end
 ;

 Note that in this scenario you need to check for the employee order first in the list of WHEN clauses, otherwise the ORDER_MODE column will be set to 1 and no customer orders will be flagged, since both conditions check for ORDER_MODE = 'direct'.
-For both DECODE and CASE, the evaluation and assignment stops as soon as Oracle finds the first expression that evaluates to TRUE.
+For both DECODE and CASE, the evaluation and assignment stops as soon as SQL finds the first expression that evaluates to TRUE.
 In the solution, the string 'direct' is translated to 1, 'online' is translated to 2, and so forth.
 If the ORDER_MODE column does not contain any of the strings in the list, the ORDER_MODE_NUM column is assigned 0.
 Finally, reversing the mapping in a SELECT statement for reporting purposes is very straightforward: we can use CASE or DECODE with the text and numeric values reversed.
 Here is an example: